-It must be recognised that such protective welfare legislation and policies will first become available to women workers in the organised sector, who are not only a small minority of all women workers, but also already more privileged and more affluent than their sisters in the informal sector.
+It must be recognised that such protective welfare legislation and policies will first become available to women workers in the organised sector, who are not only a small minority of all women workers, but also already mote privileged and more affluent than their sisters in the informal sector.
 In the present stage, this is inevitable.
-Studies have found serious and disturbing decline in breast-feeding among urban women in services and professions belong to the middle and lowermiddle classes.
-Hence, though the urban service-sector working women may be numerically far fewer than women in the unorganised sector, they deserve serious attention from the point of view of promotion of breast-feeding.
+Studies have found serious and disturbing decline in breast-feeding among urban women in services and professionals belong to the rniddle and lower-middle classes.
+Hence, though the urban service sector working women may be numerically for fewer than women in the unorganised sector, they deserce serious attention from the point of view of promotion of breast-feeding.

-But there are ways in which these benefits can be extended step by step to the unorganised sector.
-Two main approaches can be followed: (1) Extending statutory benefits to other categories of workers through occupation-specific legislation such as Bidi and Cigar Workers Act, and through proposed new legislation such as Construction Labour Bill, the Agricultural Workers Bill and the Karnataka Rural Development, Employment Generation and Employment Guarantee Bill.
-(2) Developing maternity and child care schemes as part of a social security network for women and children.
-Examples of both approaches already exist: The Employment Guarantee Act (Maharashtra) which provides maternity benefits to women working in projects covered by the act and the Maternity Benefit Scheme of Tamil Nadu and Maternal Protection Scheme of Gujarat which provide some financial, help to women below the poverty line.
+But there are ways in which these benefits can be extended step by step the unorganised sector.
+Two main approaches can be followed.

+- 1. Extending statutory benefits to other categories of workers through occupation specific legislation such as Bidi and Cigar Workers Act, and through proposed new legislation such as Contruction Labour Bill, the Agricultural Workers Bill and the Karnataka Rural Development, Employment Generation and Employment Guarantee Bill. - 2.
+Developing maternity and child care schemes as part of a social security network for women and children.

+Examples of both approaches already exist.

+- 1. Employment Guarantee Act (Maharashtra) which provides maternity benefits to women working in projects covered by the Act. - 2.
+Materniry Benefit Scheme of Tamil Nadu and Maternal Protection Scheme of Gujarat, which provide some financial help to women below the poverty, line.